 If you like a bit of rattle and roll in your life, then front up to the Remise museum, which has a large tram shed full to the brim with vehicles from over 150 years of public transport.

-As such, you get to see (from the outside only) an awful lot of wonderful old-timer trams, with the occasional other type of vehicle thrown in for good measure.
-So, for example, a recent addition to the collection is the very bus that fell into the Danube after the collapse of the Reichsbrücke bridge in 1976:
+As such, you get to see (from the outside) an awful lot of wonderful old-timer trams, with the occasional other type of vehicle thrown in for good measure.

-The vehicles are one of three main elements to the museum.
-The second is a series of interactive information stations that offer insights into some milestone, era or concept relevant to the evolution of Vienna’s public transport system.
-You (or the kids) get to press buttons and enjoy other playful options.
+The second element is a series of interactive information stations that offer insights into some milestone, era or concept relevant to the evolution of public transport in Vienna.

 Labels on the vehicles and summary displays at each of the interactive stations include English translations.
 However, individual exhibits and activities within those stations tend to feature German text only.
-This does limit the visitor experience somewhat, though the visual material (and the vehicles, obviously) still have value and an audioguide app in English fills in some of the gaps.

-Nevertheless, several of the information displays still caught my eye.
+Several of the information displays still caught my eye.
 For example:

 - Old photos of passengers waiting at the Hütteldorf station in 1900.
 The elegance of the clothes could not contrast more with today’s egalitarianism